daltonscharff/voting-assistant/README.md

 # Dallas County Voting Assistant

-For the 2020 general election, I created this application to allow Dallas County voters to easily find their closest polling locations and assess the wait times, where available, via text message.
-Responses were in either English or Spanish depending on the user's trigger word (*vote* or *votar*).
+For the 2020 general election, I created this application to allow Dallas County voters to find their closest polling locations via text message.
+After sending a trigger word (*vote* for English or *votar* for Spanish), the bot asks for the user's ZIP code and responds with three of the closest locations along with their corresponding wait times.

 Text Response in English | Text Response in Spanish
 --- | ---